Radiologic Technology

 Employment

-With life expectancy increasing, the demands of an aging population increase the need for health care providers.
-The employment of Radiologic Technologists is expected to increase by about 18% from 2018-2028, faster than the average for all occupations.
+With life expectancy increasing, the demands of an aging population increase the need for healthcare providers.
+The employment of Radiologic Technologists is expected to increase by about 18% from 2018 to 2028 — faster than the average for all occupations.
 U.S. Department of Labor, Bureau of Labor Statistics.

 Radiologic Technologist